mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

           name: Maria Hansen
           title: International Arts Leader
     subheading: Inclusion is a sense of belonging.
-These books describe strategies for achieving this; in the classroom and in society.
+These books describe strategies for achieving that sense; in the classroom, in the community, and in wider society.
 related_stories:
   - ""
 ---